RHammondDev/react-todo-app/README.md

 In this application you can perform Create, Read, Update, and Delete operations on Todo list items.
 You can also edit items in the todo list by double-clicking on them and then press enter when you are finished.
 This application takes advantage of your browsers localStorage to persist the data in the todo list.

+In the src folder you will find two folders which each contain a copy of the application.
+The classBased folder holds all the source code for the application build using stateful class components.
+The functionBased folder holds all the refactored source code for the application but this time using stateless function components.
+The application currently only uses the function based solution.

 This Tutorial was using deprecated React Router 5 code and so I went ahead and refactored the routing code so that it works properly with the current React Router 6 library.

 Also adjusted a tiny bit of CSS.